 - Scroll down to the relevant group.
 Note the change in the People column for updates to the number of members.

-- You can verify the membership and the name of the rule through which your users are managed.
+- You can verify the membership and who added the user.

 Editing Your RulesAfter completion, the rules you've created appear under the Rules tab.